ANDRIUS-D-ILGUNAS/DIY-Filament-Dryer/README.md

 ## What is this project about?

+It' a copy of Sasa's great work for a DIY filament dryer.
+His project worked well, but I couldn't help myself from adding a bunch of bells and whistles; namely an OLED display and some additional sensors.
+While this worked for me, your mileage will definitely vary.

+It's more than likely that I won't make any more updates to this, but I figured other folks on the Internets and YouTubes might want to see a different take on Sasa's work.

+Good luck!

+## What is this project really about?
 [![DIY WiFi Enabled Filament Dry Box](http://img.youtube.com/vi/txF2oQPIjb4/0.jpg)](http://www.youtube.com/watch?v=txF2oQPIjb4 "DIY WiFi Enabled Filament Dry Box")

 Above video shows the finished DryBox, how it works and motivation behind some of the design decisions.